tulloch022/tulloch022/README.md

 # Welcome to my GitHub profile!

-I'm a passionate Test Automation Engineer specializing in creating efficient, scalable, and reliable test solutions using Playwright.
+I'm an aspiring Test Automation Engineer passionate about creating efficient, scalable, and reliable test solutions using Playwright.

 ## About Me
-I have a strong background in software testing and quality assurance, with a focus on building robust test automation frameworks that improve development workflows and ensure software quality.
-My experience includes:
+I have been honing my skills in software testing and quality assurance through hands-on projects and self-driven learning.
+My focus is on building robust test automation frameworks that enhance development workflows and ensure software quality.
+Here are some of the skills and experiences I’ve developed through my projects:

 - Writing and maintaining automated test scripts.
-- Designing test plans and test cases.
+- Designing and executing test plans and test cases.
-- Implementing CI/CD pipelines for automated testing.
+- Exploring CI/CD pipelines for integrating automated testing.
-- Diagnosing and resolving test failures to maintain system reliability.
+- Debugging and resolving test failures to maintain system reliability.
-- Collaborating with developers, product managers, and QA teams to enhance the user experience.
+- Collaborating with mock workflows to simulate cross-functional teamwork.

 ## Featured Projects
 ### [The Internet Test Automation Suite](https://github.com/tulloch022/automating-theinternet)